What is this medication?

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 What if I miss a dose?

 Keep appointments for follow-up doses.
 It is important not to miss your dose.
 Call your care team if you are unable to keep an appointment.

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Your condition will be monitored carefully each time you receive this medicine and for a short time after each infusion.
+Your condition will be monitored carefully each time you receive this medication and for a short time after each infusion.

-Tell your doctor or healthcare professional if your symptoms do not start to get better.
-If your symptoms get worse or if you need your rescue asthma medication more often, call your doctor right away.
+Tell your care team if your symptoms do not start to get better.
+If your symptoms get worse or if you need your rescue asthma medication more often, call your care team right away.

-Do not stop taking your other asthma medicines unless your healthcare professional tells you to.
+Do not stop taking your other asthma medications unless your care team tells you to.